LiquidEngine/Docs/docs/manual/asset-pipeline/working-with-input-maps.md

 # Working with input maps

-:::note WIP Input Map UI
+:::caution WIP Input Map UI

 Current priority of the engine is to provide a table based UI to define the input commands, bindings, and schemes.
 In the meantime, you can use the input map by modifying the YAML file directly.